clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 ## Corpus results

-Zero new findings and zero false positives on the three regression corpora (clj-kondo classpath, metabase, clerk).
-Earlier iterations produced 76 findings without rule 4 (dominated by guarded-polymorphic fns like metabase's `js=`) and 3 without rule 5 (all JVM toString idioms, e.g. a symbol into a callee's `str/replace`).
-Committed code has survivorship bias against the bug class this catches, unconditional param misuse crashes on first call, so the feature's value is at write time in the editor.
+Three new findings on the regression corpora (all metabase), each a contract violation that works on the JVM by toString coercion only: a `^Character` into ring's `url-encode` two hops through `str/replace`, and symbols into a helper that forwards to `str/replace`.
+Zero false positives.
+An earlier iteration without rule 4 produced 76 findings, dominated by guarded-polymorphic fns like metabase's `js=`.
+Committed code has survivorship bias against the crashing bug class this catches, unconditional param misuse fails on first call, so much of the feature's value is at write time in the editor.

 ## Caveats